 - Developing and maintaining effective and supportive partnership working with external agencies in order to promote student wellbeing.

-Neil Miller (Executive Headteacher) has overall responsibility for safeguarding within LSEAT Bromley Hub of Schools, with accountability shared through the Heads of School, Welfare Officers and Behaviour Leads in each School.
+Neil Miller (Deputy CEO) has overall responsibility for safeguarding within LSEAT Schools, with accountability shared through the Headteachers/Heads of School and DSLs in each School.

 - Deputy DSL – Chelsea Stewart